MV Coho

-The MV Coho is a passenger and vehicle ferry owned and operated by Black Ball Line.
-Black Ball's only ferry, Coho carries passengers and cars, motorcycles, trucks, semi-trailers, bicycles, etc. between Victoria, British Columbia, Canada and Port Angeles, Washington, United States.
+MV Coho is a roll-on/roll-off ferry owned and operated by Black Ball Line between the United States and Canada.
+Coho, which is Black Ball's only ferry, carries passengers and vehicles across the Strait of Juan de Fuca between Victoria, British Columbia, and Port Angeles, Washington.

-Coho makes between two and four round trips from Port Angeles to Victoria daily, with each crossing taking about 90 minutes and covering 37 km.
+Coho makes between two and four daily round trips from Port Angeles to Victoria, with each crossing taking about 90 minutes and covering 37 km.
 The peak summer season has the most trips per day and the winter season the fewest.
-Passengers are not allowed to access the car deck during the journey.
+The ferry has an onboard cafeteria, gift shop, and lounges.

 Construction and design

-Coho was designed by Philip F. Spaulding & Associates, of Seattle and is named after the coho salmon commonly found in the United States' Pacific Northwest.
+Coho was designed by Philip F. Spaulding & Associates of Seattle and is named after the coho salmon commonly found in the United States' Pacific Northwest.
 Coho was the first large vessel built on the West Coast in 20 years solely with private financing.
 The vessel was built by Puget Sound Bridge and Dredging Company in Seattle, Washington and made her first sailing to Victoria, British Columbia on December 29, 1959.
 She was originally powered by two Cooper-Bessemer diesel engines rated at 2080 bhp each.
 In 2004 she was refitted with two V-12 Electro-Motive Division (EMD)12-645F7B diesels rated at 2550 hp each.
 Coho has twin 8 ft stainless propellers with twin rudders.
 Her overall length is 341.5 ft with a service speed of 15 kn.
 The ship's vehicle clearance is 14 ft with a carrying capacity of 110 vehicles and up to 1,000 passengers.